A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: System Model and Problem Formulation

 \subsubsection{Model Utilization Strategy}

 While our primary focus is on the encoder $f_{\theta}$, which produces the latent representations used for downstream tasks, both the decoder $g_{\phi}$ and the contrastive learning component $\mathcal{G}_{\psi}$ play critical roles during training.
 The decoder enforces the reconstruction objective, encouraging the encoder to extract structurally informative features.
-The contrastive learning objective enhances the discriminative properties of these representations by pulling similar channel realizations closer in the embedding space while pushing dissimilar ones apart.
+The masked contrastive objective favors representations that are invariant to particular antennas and subcarriers while remaining noise invariant.
+This prevents overfitting to noise artifacts and specific measurement patterns, while maintaining semantic consistency across partial observations.

 This multi-task training approach allows ContraWiMAE to simultaneously learn both structural and discriminative features, leading to more robust representations that generalize better across diverse wireless environments.
-During inference, the decoder is typically discarded when only the encoder's embeddings are needed (e.g., for downstream classification tasks).
+During inference, the decoder and contrastive head are typically discarded when only the encoder's embeddings are needed (e.g., for downstream classification tasks).
+Therefore, the decoder complexity may not pose as serious implications as encoder complexity for inference time and compute resources.
 However, for tasks that require accurate signal reconstruction, the decoder remains relevant and can be retained to generate full outputs from partial observations.